Fischer-L/FirefoxTech/README.md

        (Services.prompt.BUTTON_TITLE_CANCEL * Services.prompt.BUTTON_POS_1) +

-       // This says the left-most button label is the system "OK" string (Services.prompt.BUTTON_TITLE_OK * Services.prompt.BUTTON_POS_2) +
+       // This says the left-most button label is the system "OK" string
+       // If no button 2, just eliminate this line (Services.prompt.BUTTON_TITLE_OK * Services.prompt.BUTTON_POS_2) +

        // This says the default button is the right-most button